EcoEvoGenomics/genotyping_pipeline/README.md

 Welcome to the guide for the Ecological & Evolutionary Genomics Group sparrow genotyping pipeline.
 With this pipeline, you will only have to submit a single script to convert raw reads into a filtered `.vcf` file ready for your analyses.
 More than merely *simplifying* the process, the pipeline *standardises* genotyping within the group so that different projects produce and use compatible datasets.
 Just as important, the construction of the pipeline emphasises *reproducibility* to promote open science.
 Readers of our papers should be able to reproduce our results with minimal effort.

 ### The pipeline
-There are five primary steps in the pipeline, and you can specify whether to run all in one go or do them stepwise.
+There are four primary steps in the pipeline, and you can specify whether to run all in one go or do them stepwise.
 In order, they are ...

-1. `preprocess_reads`: Trims and optionally deduplicates and / or downsamples reads.
-2. `align_reads`: Aligns the preprocessed reads to a reference genome.
-Outputs compressed alignment files.
+1. `trim_align_reads`: Trims and optionally deduplicates and / or downsamples reads before aligning to a reference genome.
-3. `call_variants`: Calls SNP variants across and calculates statistics across the whole genome.
+2. `call_variants`: Calls SNP variants across and calculates statistics across the whole genome.
-4. `filter_variants`: Applies filters to the SNP variants from the previous step and calculates statistics.
+3. `filter_variants`: Applies filters to the SNP variants from the previous step and calculates statistics.
-5. `multiqc`: Produces a report with interactive plots showing quality control statistics for outputs produced by the pipeline.
+4. `multiqc`: Produces a report with interactive plots showing quality control statistics for outputs produced by the pipeline.

 More details on each step are provided below.